alfmunny/klaus-lab/README.md

 Example: `10dim-Slant`

 Generate models for `10dim-Slant`, firstly make sure the current ufv folder is including the corresponding features.
-You can override the current ufv folder with the features you have generated before.
+You can overwrite the current ufv folder with the features you have generated before.

 ```
 $ rm -r ufv